At 101, John Busse recalls his service in WWII

 The German major handed over his Walther P-38 pistol to him together with its holster.
 Busse told the officer to get his men into formation.
 At that point they marched the German POWs toward the 16th Armored Division’s front line.
 Busse and his buddy followed behind the surrendering Germans in their armored-car.

-“The only other thing I recall, we came upon the Russians in Czechoslovakia and we had a party out in the open with them.
+“The only other thing I recall (is that) we came upon the Russians in Czechoslovakia and we had a party out in the open with them.
 The Russians supplied the vodka.”

 Clinton added: “John served with the Occupation Forces until 1946 in Europe and was discharged from the Army back in the USA.
 He went to work for John Deere Tractor Company as a motivational speaker.
 He held the job for decades.”

-At 101, John still drives, but only around town — to and from the VFW Post 8118 on East Venice Avenue to get his daily beer at 3 p.m. and the grocery store.
+At 101 John still drives, but only around town — to and from the VFW Post 8118 on East Venice Avenue to get his daily beer at 3 p.m. at the grocery store.
 He takes one pill a day.

 He said the beer and the lack of stress is what’s kept him going all these years.